Roth Conversions vs. Roth Contributions: Which One Should You Prioritize?

 What Each One Actually Is

-A Roth conversion is a different animal.
-You take money that already sits in a traditional IRA, 401(k), or similar pre-tax account and move it into a Roth.
-There is no income limit.
-There is also no dollar cap.
-But every dollar you convert adds to your taxable income in the year of the conversion, at ordinary income rates.
-You are paying the tax bill today in exchange for tax-free growth later.
+A Roth conversion moves money that already sits in a traditional IRA, 401(k), or similar pre-tax account into a Roth.
+The converted amount lands on top of your taxable income at ordinary rates.
+You pay tax today in exchange for tax-free growth later.

-That last clause is the trap.
-The IRS applies the pro-rata rule when you convert.
-If you have $95,000 sitting in a rollover IRA from an old 401(k) and you add $7,000 in a non-deductible contribution, only about 6.8% of any amount you convert is considered after-tax.
-The rest is taxable.
+The pro-rata rule is the backdoor's trap.
+When you convert, the IRS treats all your traditional IRA money as one pool.
+If you have $95,000 in a rollover IRA from an old 401(k) and add a $7,000 non-deductible contribution, only about 6.8% of any conversion counts as after-tax; the rest is taxable.
 The backdoor only works cleanly when your pre-tax IRA balance is zero or negligible.

-Conversions, on the other hand, have their own set of watchouts.
-Converting a large sum in a single year can push you into a higher marginal bracket.
-It can also trigger IRMAA surcharges on Medicare Part B and D premiums two years later (relevant if you're converting in your early 60s) and affect ACA premium subsidies if you're not yet on Medicare.
-These are not edge cases.
-They are common outcomes for people who convert without modeling the full picture first.
-The parent pillar, Roth Conversion: A Practical Guide for High Earners and Pre-Retirees, covers the IRMAA and ACA interactions in detail.
+Conversions carry their own hazards.
+A large conversion in one year can push you into a higher bracket, trigger IRMAA surcharges on Medicare premiums two years later (relevant if you're converting in your early 60s), and reduce ACA premium subsidies if you're not yet on Medicare.

 The five-year rule applies to both paths.
-Each conversion starts its own five-year clock for penalty-free withdrawal of converted principal if you're under 59½.
-Contributions have a separate clock.
-Keep the two buckets straight.
+Each conversion starts its own five-year clock for penalty-free withdrawal of converted principal if you're under 59½; contributions have a separate clock.

-The better move in her situation is to first roll the $180,000 IRA into her current employer's 401(k) if the plan accepts incoming rollers.
-That eliminates the pro-rata problem.
-Then she can do a clean backdoor contribution each year for $7,000.
-Separately, she can layer in modest annual conversions from the 401(k) after she leaves that employer, sized to stay within her current bracket.
+A backdoor attempt fails the pro-rata test: after the contribution her total IRA balance is $187,000, of which only $7,000 (3.7%) is after-tax, so converting the $7,000 still leaves roughly $6,740 of it taxable.
+The cleaner sequence: roll the $180,000 into her current employer's 401(k), if the plan accepts incoming rollovers, which eliminates the pro-rata problem.
+Then she can run a clean $7,000 backdoor contribution each year and layer in modest conversions later, sized to stay within her bracket.

 How This Connects to the Roth Conversion Pillar